Niminem/Neel/README.md

 ```
 When compiling for Windows, also compile with the `--app:gui` flag.
 This will prevent the app opening up with the terminal.

+#### Final Thoughts Before Developing With Neel
+Keep the following in mind when developing you Neel App:
+* All of your frontend assets are embedded into the binary at compile-time.
+For now you'll need to recompile when modifying/changing static frontend assets.
+* To prevent crashes when users spam refresh or constantly switch between different pages, we implemented a sort of countdown timer for shutting down.
+Approximately 10 seconds after closing the app window, the server and program is killed if a websocket hasn't reconnected within that time period.
+Just keep that in mind before doing CTL+C in the terminal during testing.

 ## Examples

 A simple Neel app that picks a random filename out of a given folder (something impossible from a browser):